erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawinstructionsimage.png" height="200px"/>
 </p>

 - An image of a tarot mystic keeps the instructions section fun and true to tone.
-Border radius on the top corners lends visual interest and compliments the hand-drawn style of illustation
+Border radius on the top corners lends visual interest and compliments the hand-drawn style of illustration

 ### Navigation button to *Get your Reading!*